briatte/sfReapportion/README.md

 - use of `weights` with `mode = "proportion"` has only been lightly tested
 - use of `weight_matrix` and `weight_matrix_var` has not been tested

+The package was ported in order to be used in [this project](https://github.com/briatte/selection-bv).

 ## Installation

 ```r